NatLibFi/koha-plugin-rest-di/README.md

 Most of the functionality has been ported from the KohaSuomi version of Koha (see  https://github.com/KohaSuomi/Koha).

-Note that this plugin requires Koha functionality that is only available from Koha 20.05.
+Note that this plugin requires Koha functionality that is only available from Koha 22.05.
+Releases for older versions are also available.

 Note also that not all the functionality has been thoroughly tested yet.